-- o the representations and warranties made by us, the selling stockholders and Mr. Lanza to the underwriters are true; - o there is no material change in the financial markets; and - o we, the selling stockholders and Mr. Lanza deliver to the underwriters customary closing documents.
+- o the representations and warranties made by us and the selling stockholders to the underwriters are true; - o there is no material change in the financial markets; and - o we and the selling stockholders deliver to the underwriters customary closing documents.

-We have granted the underwriters a 30 day option after the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of an additional 75,000 shares at the public offering price less underwriting discounts and commissions.
-Additionally, the selling stockholders and Mr. Lanza, have granted the underwriters 30 day options after the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of 825,000 shares at the public offering price less underwriting discounts and commissions.
+We have granted the underwriters a 30 day option after the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of an additional 225,000 shares at the public offering price less underwriting discounts and commissions.
+Additionally, the selling stockholders have granted the underwriters a 30 day option after the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of 675,000 shares at the public offering price less underwriting discounts and commissions.
 These options may be exercised to cover over-allotments, if any, made in connection with the offering.
 To the extent that these options are exercised, each underwriter will be obligated, subject to certain conditions, to purchase its pro rata portion of these additional shares based on the underwriter's percentage underwriting commitment in the offering as indicated in the preceding table.
 The foregoing limitations do not apply to stabilizing transactions, syndicate covering transactions and penalty bids for the purpose of pegging, fixing or maintaining the price of common stock, in accordance with Regulation M under the Exchange Act.

-The representatives of the underwriters have advised us, the selling stockholders and Mr. Lanza that the underwriters propose to offer shares of common stock directly to the public at the public offering price on the cover of this prospectus and to selected dealers, who may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
+The representatives of the underwriters have advised us and the selling stockholders that the underwriters propose to offer shares of common stock directly to the public at the public offering price on the cover of this prospectus and to selected dealers, who may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
 The underwriters may allow, and the selected dealers may re-allow, a discount from the concession not in excess of \$ per share to other dealers.
 After the offering, the representatives may change the public offering price and other offering terms.

-The following table summarizes the underwriting discounts and commissions we, the selling stockholders and Mr. Lanza will pay to the underwriters.
+The following table summarizes the underwriting discounts and commissions we and the selling stockholders will pay to the underwriters.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment options to purchase up to 900,000 additional shares.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay us, the selling stockholders and Mr. Lanza for the shares.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to the Company and the selling stockholders for the shares.